 You can choose to sit anywhere, on a first come first serve basis, high up if you want to get a full view of the entire parade or close to the front if you prefer to see all the performers, their costumes and floats up close.
 Arriving early and choosing your seat is a good strategy but bear in mind that once the fun starts, no one will be sitting.
 You too will be on your feet dancing to the irresistible beats of the drummers along with all the cariocas.

 Sector 9, also known as the tourist sector, is the only one with numbered seating.
 But no chair is available.
 If you want the comfort of a chair and access to the multi-language speaking guides, book the front boxes on Sector 9 instead.

 Allocated Chairs or Cadeiras Avulsas

-Want to buy tickets?
+Want to buy tickets to the parade or need a complete package?
 Send us a message.